-Woodingdean Medical Centre recently moved into new purpose built facilities (shared with Woodingdean Library) in Warren Road.
+Woodingdean Medical Centre moved into new purpose built facilities (shared with Woodingdean Library) in Warren Road in 2014.

 This website has been developed to enable you to receive the best possible care from Woodingdean Medical Centre.
 We have a team of dedicated doctors and other health professionals available for your care.
 If you do have any problems or ideas for improvement, please do not hesitate to contact our Practice Manager.